Tips for choosing a penetration testing company

 However, selecting the right pentest provider for your unique needs can be difficult.
 With so many penetration testing vendors on the market, how can you be sure you’re choosing a reputable one to fulfill your security testing requirements?

-Ensure your pentest provider offers manual penetration testing, not just automated vulnerability scanning.
+Ensure your pentest provider offers manual penetration testing, not just automated vulnerability scanning

 It is crucial to be aware that some cybersecurity companies might provide automated vulnerability scanning under the guise of manual penetration testing.